 How do City Index and Capital.com differ in terms of minimum deposit?
 What about average spreads and funding options?

 City Index requires a minimum deposit of £100.00, while Capital.com requires a minimum deposit of $20.
-From our testing we found City Index offers spreads of 1.1 (August 2021), while Capital.com offers spreads of 0.6 (July 2021).
-Both City Index and Capital.com offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for deposits., neither have Skrill (Deposit/Withdraw)
+From our testing we found City Index offers spreads of 1.0 , while Capital.com offers spreads of 0.65.
+City Index supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for popular funding options, where Capital.com supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).

 Which brokers offers more tradeable asset classes, City Index or Capital.com?

-City Index offers a more diverse selection of investment options than Capital.com allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
-Looking at total tradeable symbols, City Index has 12000, compared to 6000 from Capital.com.
+City Index offers a more diverse selection of investment options than Capital.com allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Looking at total tradeable symbols, City Index has 13500, compared to 3152 from Capital.com.

 Can I trade cryptocurrency with City Index or Capital.com?